Shadows-of-Fire/Shadows-of-Greg/README.md

 ----

-This mod was originally created by [Shadows-of-Fire](https://github.com/Shadows-of-Fire), but has had development and bug fixes taken over by the [Omnifactory Development Team](https://github.com/OmnifactoryDevs) for Minecraft 1.12.2.
+This mod was originally created by [Shadows-of-Fire](https://github.com/Shadows-of-Fire), but has had development and bug fixes taken over by the [Nomifactory Team](https://github.com/Nomifactory) for Minecraft 1.12.2.

-[Omnifactory](https://www.curseforge.com/minecraft/modpacks/omnifactory) is a Gregtech CE based modpack, heavily focused on automation and factory creation and features Shadows-of-Greg as one of the key endgame mods.
+[Nomifactory](https://www.curseforge.com/minecraft/modpacks/nomifactory) is a Gregtech CE based modpack, heavily focused on automation and factory creation and features Shadows-of-Greg as one of the key endgame mods.